fuziki/scusna/README.md

 # scusna
-Scusna is a versatile open-source tool designed for capturing and showcasing screen content on web pages.
+Scusna is an open-source tool designed for capturing and showcasing screen content on web pages.

 # GitHub Pages
 https://fuziki.github.io/scusna/